 Malibu Creek State Park

 With 15 miles of trails running alongside the water, Malibu Creek State Park is a great spot to escape the hustle and bustle of the city and enjoy a relaxed day outdoors.
-There are so many things to do at the state park that you might even consider staying for a night or two at the campground.
+With so many things to do at the state park, you might even consider staying for a night or two at the campground.

-Activities at Malibu Creek State Park include fishing, bird watching, mountain biking, rock climbing, horseback riding, fishing, and, of course, hiking along the stunning trails.
+Activities at Malibu Creek State Park include fishing, bird watching, mountain biking, rock climbing, horseback riding, and, of course, hiking along the stunning trails and paths.
 The landscape varies greatly.
-The trails will take you through volcanic rocks, gorges, pristine lagoons, oak, and sycamore forests, rewarding you with views of Malibu Canyon and the Las Virgenes Valley.
+The hiking trails will take you through volcanic rocks, gorges, pristine lagoons, oak, and sycamore forests, rewarding you with views of Malibu Canyon and the Las Virgenes Valley.